imnanxu/PartialHumanBrain_preprocessing/README.md

 This preprocessing pipeline was developed by Nan Xu and was used to preprocess the visual entrainment data, which has <50% brain coverage.

 ## I. Pre-requisites: MATLAB (including SPM12), AFNI, FSL
 Please have the above pre-installed on your computing server (Linux system).
-In the default parameter settings, the spm12 folder was saved under the path ./PB_preprocessing/partialbrain_preprocessing_pipeline2020_nx/
+In the default parameter settings, please save the spm12 folder under the path ./PB_preprocessing/partialbrain_preprocessing_pipeline2020_nx/

 ## II.
 Pipeline functions and scripts: ./PB_preprocessing/partialbrain_preprocessing_pipeline2020_nx/
 ### 1. The main scrip: